 InterContinental Toronto Centre

 Begin your day enjoying the most important meal of the day at the eclectic Portland Variety, walking distance from the hotel and nestled into one of Toronto’s hottest neighborhoods King West.
 You will not be short of delicious options from Lemon Ricotta Pancakes to Brioche French Toast accompanied by fresh juices.
-From there, swim over to Ripley’s Aquarium, home to over 20,000 exotic sea and fresh water specimens - Be sure to see your Concierge for discounted tickets.
+From there, swim over to Ripley’s Aquarium, home to over 20,000 exotic sea and fresh water specimens.
 With plenty of galleries & exhibitions, the aquarium is the perfect place for friends, families or couples.
 Don’t forget to stop by the Aquarium shop to pick up a souvenir!
 By now I’m sure you are getting hungry – Don’t worry we have you covered.
 Joe Bird is right around the corner on the Toronto Harbourfront.
 It has a unique and entertaining atmosphere with exciting food & drink options.

 After spending time in your cozy room, the evening has arrived.
 This calls for a Restaurant Crawl in Toronto’s pedestrian only Distillery District.
 Decorated with cobblestone pathways and 19th century buildings it is the perfect embodiment of Old Toronto and host to a web of amazing restaurants and shops.
 Start your Crawl with authentic margaritas and taco’s at El Catrin inside or outside at their heated patio – Hop over to Pure Spirits and throw back oysters in a restaurant that was once home to the whiskey operation during 20th century Prohibition – Dance over to your final stop and wind-down the evening at the elegant French bistro Cluny.
 Indulge in a sumptuously decadent dessert from Chocolate Master Chef Chris Kwok winner of the World Chocolate Masters Awards.